 What is Chiropractic?

 Chiropractic is a health profession which diagnoses, treats and prevents disorders of the musculoskeletal system.
-This system consists of the bones, joints, muscles and ligaments that allow your body to move whilst remaining strong and stable.
+The musculoskeletal system consists of the bones, joints, muscles and ligaments.
+It is these structures that allow your body to move whilst remaining strong and stable.
 It also looks at the effects of these disorders on your nervous system and general health.
 That is why Chiropractic treatment focuses on your spine.

 Chiropractic is a manual therapy.
 Treatment can consist of many techniques of which spinal adjustment is most commonly used by chiropractors.